python/mypy/docs/source/error_code_list.rst

 Check types in assignment statement [assignment]
 ------------------------------------------------

-Mypy checks that the assigned expression (or expressions) is compatible with the assignment target (or targets).
+Mypy checks that the assigned expression is compatible with the assignment target (or targets).

 Example: